 What are the best places to see along the Long Trail (LT)?

-1) Trail begins at southern end (Long Trail Southern Terminus):
+1) The trail begins at the southern end known as Long Trail Southern Terminus:

 Here is the trailhead to Long Trail southern terminus.
 You will be making your way up about 50 miles and enjoying decent elevation/views.